Organ Stop Pizza

 It is a frequent recipient of Phoenix New Times annual "Best of Phoenix" awards.

 History

 The first Organ Stop Pizza location opened in 1972 at the corner of 7th St and Missouri Ave in Phoenix, Arizona.
 A second location opened in Mesa near Southern Ave and Dobson Rd in 1975.
+Bill Brown owned a construction business at the same time.
 There was also a location in Tucson for a short time.